 Irregular link activity is actually a status that a search engine can assign to a site.
 This status, when given to a site by a search engine, will prevent any uptick in page rank due to a large influx of links to a site.
 This means that search engines have essentially gotten wise to the practice of buying links and take measures to compensate for these cliché SEO practices.

 The world changes, and we must change with it.
 Captured here are the few old-timer SEO practices that remain and have become a bit cliché, but keep researching, reading, and keeping up with trends.
-There are lots of amazing resources out there to make sure you stay up-to-date with the best and most search engines accepted practices.
+There are lots of amazing resources out there and affordable SEO services for small business, make sure you stay up-to-date with the best and most search engines accepted practices.